 I often use back button focus when I’m shooting family portraits.
 It’s really quick to use.
 I’ll direct the family to position them appropriately, then move to my camera.
 I quickly compose the shot and lock the focus.
 As long as the family doesn’t move closer or farther away from the camera, I can recompose my shot and stay confident that my focus is sharp.

 In this way, I don’t have to worry about checking my focus while the family stands and waits for me every single time I want to take a photo.
 I can snap several different images without worrying resetting the autofocus.
-When working with really little kids, this is pretty important.
+This is pretty important when doing little kids’ photography sessions.
 They don’t have much patience and I have to be quick.
 Really quick.

 Situation #3 – The Jazz Festival